axtk/axtk.github.io/x/t8_react_store.md

   };
 ```

-The initial state value can now be seen by other components, but `setCount()` won't affect the shared value yet.
+The initial state value can now be seen by other components via the Context, but `setCount()` won't affect the shared value yet.
 To make the shared state interactive we can pack it into a container object, we'll call it a store, exposing a state setter, so we don't have to manually add a value setter to the Context.
 To unpack the state value from the store and subscribe to its changes inside the component we can add a `useStore()` hook.
 With the store and the hook, we'll get a full-fledged shared state setup:

 ```diff
   // full-fledged interactive shared state